How to create custom color palette for a PowerPoint theme?

 The ‘Rename Layout’ box will appear.
 Type in the title you want your new custom Child layout to have.

-Once you are happy with the theme style, colors, font, and layout of your Custom template, close the Slide Master.
+Once you're happy with the theme style, colors, font, and layout of your Custom template, close the Slide Master.
 You can now review the document to see how your custom layout will look as a finished presentation!

 Critical final step: to use your new template as a template, you need to save it in the correct format.
-To do this, click File, Save As.
-Give your new Custom Template a name, then click on the ‘Save as type’ dropdown menu at the bottom of the dialogue box.
-Scroll down and select PowerPoint Template (*.potx), then save.
+PowerPoint templates are often called 'Pot Files' because they file extension is .POTX.
+To save your template, click File, Save As.
+Enter your template name and click on the ‘Save as type’ dropdown menu at the bottom of the dialogue box.
+Scroll down and select PowerPoint Template (*.potx) before clicking save.

 You template is now ready to use!